Home > Blog Posts > Jacaranda Finance commits to providing positive credit reporting data

 “Positive credit reporting will mean that we can get a much better idea of an applicant’s eligibility based on more specific financial information that belongs to the applicant,” Mr Wessels said.
 “Once this system is launched, it will be so much easier for consumers to improve on their credit score and financial position.
 It will also help to educate consumers about the importance of budgeting, meeting repayment dates and requirements, and making responsible spending decisions.”

 Credit providers will be able to look at when a consumer has opened or closed a credit account, the type of credit they have applied for and their repayment history for the last 24 months.
 In line with this, lenders will also be able to assess an applicant’s credibility based on how well they manage their finances as a whole.
 Customers will then be rewarded for their good credit history instead of being disadvantaged based on a couple of late payments or small mishaps.

 Wessels added, “At Jacaranda Finance, we can absolutely appreciate how important it is to give consumers incentive to keep doing good.
 It is so easy for a few bad marks on your credit file and a couple of rejections from lenders to make your head sink between your knees in complete surrender.
 By committing to providing positive credit reporting data, we aim to help our clients get even closer to financial wellness by giving them more than just a loan.”
-If you need a loan for car, we can provide those too.

 Along with Jacaranda Finance, several other members of Australia’s FinTech community have also made a voluntary move to implement comprehensive credit reporting into their business operations.
 This type of support for such a change represents the level of appreciation and care for consumer well-being within the finance industry.
 Apply for small loans from Jacaranda Finance today.